codecowboydotio/codecowboy/content/ai/autonomous-ai-agents.md

 {{< notice info >}}
 I have inserted myself into the API as a "fake" character.
 {{< /notice >}}

+The intention here is that I want my agents to get data, write code and execute the code based on the data they see.
+This is a very standard use case.

+##

 # Summary